-All of the above hotels are basic but adequate for most people’s needs.
+Both hotels are basic but adequate for most people’s needs.
 However, there’s one big downside to staying in this part of Giza: street noise.
 These older buildings aren’t well insulated from barking dogs, horse carriages, or tour buses and other traffic.

 If you want somewhere quiet, you’ll want to look at one of the higher-end Giza hotels (just outside the main pyramids area) and then take a 5-minute taxi to watch the light and sound show either officially on-site or from a restaurant rooftop.

 The Mena House is beautiful and can be a great use of Marriott points or free night certificates — even on cash rates, it’s a much better price now than when it belonged to the Oberoi group.
 If it’s out of your price range, try the Steigenberger Pyramids Cairo instead.

 In addition to the pyramids show, there are several other Egyptian light and sound shows around the country:

 - Temple of Karnak (Luxor)

 - Temple of Abu Simbel (Abu Simbel)

 We attended the show at the Temple of Philae.
 Unlike the pyramids show, where you’re seated in chairs for the entire 50-minute performance, at Philae you’re escorted to four different parts of the pyramid so you can see several different areas lit up.
 You’ll also have a few short chances to take close-up photos of the temple lit up.
 We didn’t love the light show there, but in my opinion it’s still much better than the pyramids show which can easily be replicated without an official ticket.